tlaplus/foundation/content/_index.md

 See the [TLA+ Foundation Charter](https://cdn.platform.linuxfoundation.org/agreements/tla.pdf) and the [TLA+ Technical Charter](docs/TLA%2B%20Project%20Technical%20Charter.pdf) for more details.

-{{% notice style="accent" title="Join the GenAI-accelerated TLA+ challenge" icon="bullhorn" %}}
-Join the [*GenAI-accelerated TLA+* challenge](challenge/) and win prizes!
-The challenge is an open call for submissions that explore the intersection of TLA+ and generative AI.
-Participants are invited to develop engineering-oriented solutions that advance the usability, accessibility, and automation of formal specification through the integration of GenAI.
-The deadline to submit entries for the challenge is two months from the announcement date on 07/03/2025.
-{{% /notice %}}

 {{% notice style="accent" title="TLA+ Grant CFP Now Open" icon="bullhorn" %}}
 The TLA+ Foundation Grant Program is aimed at advancing the state of the art in the TLA+ specification and fostering the experience of using TLA+ in research and industry.
 Learn about the [Grant Program and application process](grants/2024-grant-program).
 {{% /notice %}}